phalcon/awesome-phalcon/README.md

 Please take a quick gander at the [contribution guidelines][contrib-1] first.
 Thanks to all [contributors][contrib-2]; you rock!

-[Join us on Slack](https://slack.phalconphp.com) to chat with other awesome-phalcon maintainers!
+Join us on [Slack](https://slack.phalconphp.com) or [Discord](https://discordapp.com/invite/kRc2N2M) to chat with other awesome-phalcon maintainers!

 ### Contents